HasanujjamanGazi/my-settings/README.md

 # VSCODE SETUP

+The "settings.json" file make the look and feel of the vs code a lot aesthetic an cleaner.
+It increases the productivity.
+It hides all the distractions and keeps only the commonly used parts.

 ## How to Use -

 #### 1. Copy the whole content from "settings.json" file from the "VSCODE" folder.